visvar/visvar.github.io/README.md

 Fast compile: If publications, images, etc., did not change, you can run `npm run compile` to only re-compile the HTML.

 ## Deployment / Publishing

+If git shows that files changed, but without any actual changes, the problem is likely line endings.
+To fix this, please adjust your git settings as follows (-global is optional):

+`git config --global core.autocrlf input`

 Simply do a git commit and push, e.g., run